do1fmd/BV9900Pro-optimization/README.md

 Remember, do not trust any random links!
 Check the [source and link to non-EEA-version here](https://bbs.blackview.hk/viewtopic.php?f=300&t=538469&start=170#p999471).
 Before you flash this firmware, dial \*#8615# and check, if your fingerprint shows _Goodix_ or _sunwave_. **If it shows _Goodix_ stop now** and do not follow this guide any more, since fingerprint will stop working, if you upgrade to Android 10 and I am not sure, if this guid will work for Android 9!

+If you have some improvement suggestions or questions, you can open an issue / pull request or let me know in [this thread on xda-developers](https://forum.xda-developers.com/t/root-microg-bugfixes-for-bv9900-pro.4270995/).

 # Prerequirements
 Make sure you have a working installation of adb and fastboot!
 If you use Ubuntu, you can easily install it by running